IuryAlves/PoEAA/README.md

 ## Contributing

-If you want to contribute, pleas see the [contributing guide](CONTRIBUTING.md)
+If you want to contribute, please see the [contributing guide](CONTRIBUTING.md)